Guide to probate

 You might want to think about using a probate specialist if:

 - The value of the estate is over the inheritance tax threshold and the estate is still earning a regular income where there are complicated taxes due.
-The standard individual inheritance tax-free threshold is £325,000.
-An additional main residence allowance was introduced in 2017/18, gradually raising the tax threshold for many estates until 2020.
+The standard individual inheritance tax-free threshold is currently £325,000.
 For more details, refer to our Inheritance tax guide.

 - The deceased died without a will, and it's a complicated estate to administer.